Looking for support for your finance function? Book a time with an expert.

 Deep Work is a practice that allows you to experience undistracted focus, accomplishing your tasks at a dramatically increased rate.

-This concept comes from Georgetown University computer science professor Cal Newport, in his book "Deep Work."
-There are wide applications to the ideas he presents, including their usefulness in the workplace.
-Deep work is "Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
+"Any professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.
 High quality work produced = time spent x intensity of focus."
-He draws a distinction between this and something he calls shallow work, defined as, "Not cognitively demanding, logistical-style tasks, often performed while distracted.
-These efforts tend not to create much new value in the world and are easy to replicate."

 Shallow work is unavoidable.
 Sending emails, checking smartphones, and other menial tasks we encounter throughout the day.
 Deep work is a cognitive state that is difficult to enter without deliberate effort.
 In the workplace, employees should have opportunities to perform more undistracted deep work and less shallow work.
-Unfortunately, many office environments have become too disjointed, and finding the time to focus is becoming increasingly difficult.

 Newport posits that performing deep work is becoming increasingly rare globally and will be considered a precious talent in the future.
 In essence, deep work allows the mastery of highly complex tasks with the ability to produce at an elite level.
-Below are ways to implement deep work in the workplace effectively.
+Basically, it allows people to enter a state of flow, where they are doing their best work.

 Make it a Habit